oracle-livelabs/oml/oml4py-adb/embd-python-sql/embd-python-sql.md

   ![Lab 6 Task 2 Obtain an authorization token](images/2-obtain-auth-token.png " ")

+2. Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

   Scroll down to Task 2.1.
   ![Lab 6 Task 2.1 Define get_token2 function that obtains access token](images/2-1-define-function-to-obtain-accesstoken.png " ")

+3. Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

   Scroll down to Task 2.2.
   ![Lab 6 Task 2.2 Script to create ACCESS_DETAILS table](images/2-2-create-access-details.png " ")

+4. Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

   Scroll down to task 2.3
   ![Lab 6 Task 2.3 Obtain and set the authorization token](images/2-3-obtain-set-auth-token.png " ")